saharAP/workspace/packages/contracts/HYSI-DOC.md

 3. Withdraw either 3CRV or HYSI depending on the batchType.

 ### MoveUnclaimedDepositsIntoCurrentBatch
-A user has not yet claimed processed funds in older batches and wants to use them in a new batch without needing to manually claim all these funds.
-(A user can either use 3CRV from previously redeemed HYSI to mint HYSI again or redeem previously minted HYSI for 3CRV)
+It is possible that a user has minted HYSI in the past and not claimed it yet.
+In the scenario that they want to redeem this HYSI again we allow them to do so without needing to claim it first (and pay additional gas).
+This function moves unclaimed HYSI or 3CRV and moves into the current mint/redeem batch.

 1. The user defines from which type of batches the want to withdraw from, an array of batches and the amount of shares they want to withdraw.
 2. Loop through each of the batches.